orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 ----

-With BestEffort and Burstable resources it is possible that a container will request more memory than what is actually available on the node.
+With *BestEffort* and *Burstable* resources it is possible that a container will request more memory than is actually available on the node.

 If this happens:
-* the system will attempt to prioritize the containers that are killed based on their quality of service.
+* The system will attempt to prioritize the containers that are killed based on their quality of service.
 * This is done by using the OOMScoreAdjust feature in the Linux kernel
 * Processes with lower values are preserved in favor of processes with higher values.
 * The system daemons (kubelet, kube-proxy, docker) all run with low OOMScoreAdjust values.

 ----

-Containers with Guaranteed memory are given a lower value than Burstable containers which have a lower value than BestEffort containers.
-As a consequence, containers with BestEffort should be killed before the other tier.
+Containers with *Guaranteed* memory are given a lower value than *Burstable* containers which have a lower value than *BestEffort* containers.
+As a consequence, containers with *BestEffort* should be killed before the other tier.

 ----